luccadibe/benchctl/README.md

 Append JSON metadata directly from a stage by enabling `append_metadata`.

-In your configuration, add a stage that prints a single JSON object to stdout:
+In your configuration, you can add a stage that outputs a  some metadata in JSON format to stdout:

 ```yaml
 stages: